gonzofish/mashup-mobile/README.md

 - `url` (required): _String_; the URL of the application for the IFRAME
 - `active`: _Boolean_; bring to front when the app loads; if ommitted, the first app in the array specified during `init` is brought to front.
+- `name`: _String_; the name of the app.
+Specifying this will create a toolbar and place a clickable element to bring the app into view.
 - `static`: _Boolean_; if set to true, when the app is brought to front, swiping is turned off for the panel.